IBM/secure-bitcoin-wallet/README.md

 ### How to build the Wallet application

 Start by installing git and docker.
-You typically need a root priviledge.
+You typically need a root privilege.
 If you login as a root, typically you find `#` as a command line prompt.
 You can run the following two commands to install git and docker.io.

 ```